thoroo/quick-fetch/README.md

 - Can currently **only** run on Chrome and its driver

 Default config file can be found in project folder './config_files/'.
-For custom settings, make a copy of the config file and rename it (for example hostname of the page), adjust settings for your needs.
+For custom settings, make a copy of the config file and rename it (for example hostname of the page you want to target), adjust settings for your needs.
 See below for detailed information on config settings.

 If you want to use page navigator buttons, create a copy of the button image(s) that are present on screen in the Chrome window, they can be setup anywhere as config reads which paths where they are located.